priscahlimo/Letuce-Eat/README.md

 # Letuce-Eat
-This is a landing page of a restaurants website.
+This is a landing page of a restaurants website, 06/11/2021.
+By Priscah Limo